hyperledger-solang/solang/docs/aqd.rst

 Call Subcommand
 ---------------

-This subcommand enables the calling of contracts on the Polkadot blockchain."
+This subcommand enables the calling of contracts on the Polkadot blockchain.

 .. code-block:: bash